A pvc patio roof is a great way to waterproof and protect a patio from direct sun. However, here’s a few tips on choosing the right roof sheets!

 Attaching the plastic strips

-The strips were then nailed onto the roofing framework.
+After the painted strips dried, they were nailed onto the roofing framework.

-Then the pvc roof panels were attached with white 1.5″ self-sealing hex screws.
+Then the pvc roof panels were attached to the white strips using white 1.5″ self-sealing hex screws.

 Next, roof panel install time!

 The contractor installed most of the roof with a step ladder placed on the patio floor.
 Then he used a long ladder to attach the outer edges of the roof panels.
 So I am glad I hired out for this installation.

 Where things went wrong

 Once the contractor placed up the first panel, I noted that the light didn’t penetrate through it.
 I spoke up, but it was possibly assumed that maybe my own roof panels were just broken down so much they became more transparent…

 I shrugged my shoulders, figured once the entire roof was on it would look different (talk about denial) and took my cats to the vet.